Shlok-Kulkarni-2005/AI-Meeting-Summarizer/README.md

 # 📄 License

-This project is intended for educational and learning purposes.
+This project was developed for educational purposes as part of an academic assignment.
+It is intended for learning, demonstration, and portfolio use.

 ---